Frequently Asked Questions

 A: Yes.
 We officially acquired the site in February 2022.

 Q: How big will the new Y be in comparison to the current Y?

 A: Our current main facility, not including the tennis center, is approximately 50,000 square feet.
 Our new Y is designed to be 75,000 square feet - and much more efficiently laid out!

 Q: Will membership dues increase?

 A: Y leaders regularly evaluate fees in order to ensure affordability, while also stewarding the Y’s resources in a way that ensures sustained ability to address organizational and community strategic priorities.
-These dual areas of focus are constantly present and will be utilized as the rates for the future Y are established.
 Membership or program fees would increase with the increases to staffing costs, utilities, etc. As always, our Y financial assistance program is here to help ensure that everyone has access despite financial barriers.

 Q: Will the new Y offer childcare?